gmherb/envtab/README.md

 ![banner](banner.png)
 `envtab` (typed `envt\t`) aims to be your goto tool for working with environment variables.
 Organize sets of environment variables into loadouts.
 A loadout is a collection of environment variables that can be exported into the shell.
-Loadouts are named, optionally tagged, and can include a description. `envtab` stores these loadouts in your data directory (defaults to `~/.envtab`, or `$XDG_DATA_HOME/envtab` if `XDG_DATA_HOME` is set). `envtab` loadouts can also be enabled on shell login.
+Loadouts are named, optionally tagged, and can include a description. `envtab` stores these loadouts in your data directory (uses XDG paths if XDG env vars are set, otherwise falls back to `~/.envtab`, or `$ENVTAB_DIR` if set). `envtab` loadouts can also be enabled on shell login.

 ![diagram](diagram.png "Take control of your environment")